kuangzhou/kuangzhou.github.io/_pages/about.md

 # Openings

-I have openings for students who have successfully passed the 2024 master's degree entrance exam.
+- 【2024-3-1】I have some openings for students who have successfully passed the 2024 master's degree entrance exam.
 For those interested in my research fields, please contact me via email.

+-  For undergraduate students who want to conduct research related to statistics and machine learning,  please feel free to contact me.